Spend management

 6. Monitor performance: To ensure ongoing efficiency, track savings and vendor performance.

-If, over time, the cooperative and its contracts no longer suit your organization, you can typically exit the agreement as long as you comply with the membership's terms and conditions.
+If the cooperative and its contracts no longer suit your organization, you can typically exit the agreement as long as you comply with the membership's terms and conditions.

 Key features of a cooperative purchasing agreement

 A cooperative agreement isn’t a one-and-done handshake negotiation.
 It’s a structured contract that establishes transparency, compliance, and cost savings for all involved parties.
-Whether you're new to the concept or fine-tuning your approach, the following key elements form the foundation of cooperative purchasing agreements:

 • Lead agency information: Identifies the organization responsible for conducting the competitive solicitation and managing the contract